Skip to main content

 2026 Pricing Breakdown

-Air Central attic insulation - solar in Austin TX
+2026 Pricing Breakdown - Air Central attic insulation service in Austin TX

-Air Central attic insulation - solar in Austin TX
+2026 Pricing Breakdown - Air Central attic insulation service in Austin TX

 What Affects Your Price

 Material choice is the biggest variable.
-Blown-in fiberglass is the most popular option in Austin because it handles our extreme heat well, resists moisture, and does not settle as much as cellulose over time.
-Cellulose is denser and provides a higher R-value per inch, but it can absorb moisture if your attic has ventilation issues.
-Spray foam costs significantly more upfront but creates an air barrier and insulation in one step - ideal for attics where air sealing is especially difficult due to complex framing or many penetrations.
+Blown-in fiberglass is the most popular option in Austin because it handles extreme attic heat (140-160F in summer) well, resists moisture, and does not settle as much as cellulose over time.
+Cellulose is denser and provides a slightly higher R-value per inch (R-3.7 vs R-2.5 for fiberglass), but it can absorb moisture if your attic has ventilation issues.
+Spray foam costs significantly more upfront but creates both an air and moisture barrier in one step - ideal for attics where air sealing is especially difficult due to complex framing or many penetrations.

 ROI and Payback Period